Tire Crumb Questions and Answers

 As it is available, updated information about the study will be posted to EPA’s Tire Crumb Website.

-EPA, ATSDR, and CPSC have engaged various stakeholder groups through a number of outreach activities including a public comment period, webinars, conference calls, and in-person meetings.
+EPA, ATSDR, and CPSC were engaged various stakeholder groups through several outreach activities including a public comment period, webinars, conference calls, and in-person meetings.
 Stakeholder outreach efforts were targeted to the public as well as specific stakeholder groups such as government organizations (other federal agencies, state agencies, local government and international government), industry and non-profit/interest groups.

 State solid waste agencies are primarily responsible for regulating the management of used tires at their end of life, including options for recycling and disposal.
 You can consult your state solid waste regulatory agency for information and guidance on the proper management of used tires in a particular state.

 Tire crumb rubber is manufactured by reducing scrap tires down to various sizes depending on its intended application and market use, and by removing 99 percent or more of the steel and fabric from them.
 The tire crumb is classified by sifting screens that return oversize pieces back into the reduction process.
 Magnets are used throughout the process to remove the wire and other metal contaminants and air separators are used to remove the fabric.
 The American Society for Testing Materials (ASTM) has a standard test method (ASTM D5644) for determining the particle size distribution of vulcanized particulate rubber (a.k.a. tire crumb rubber).
 ASTM D5603 classifies vulcanized particulate rubber based on particle size distribution and origin of the rubber.